Variables in Statistics

 Notice that this particular meaning of the “variable” concept is restricted to the domain of statistics.
 A variable in statistics is not the same as a variable in programming, or other domains.

-In this mission, we’ll explore the concept of variables.
+In this lesson, we’ll explore the concept of variables.
 We’ll discuss the difference between quantitative and qualitative variables, discrete and continous variables, and more.

-While this mission is primarily theory-based, the Python environment inside of this mission includes answer checking so you can ensure that you’ve fully mastered each concept before learning the next concept.
+While this lesson is primarily theory-based, the Python environment inside of this lesson includes answer checking so you can ensure that you’ve fully mastered each concept before learning the next concept.

 - Variables in Statistics